Samarth2190/stringzy/README.md

 - [formatPhone](#formatphone) - Formats a phone number string to standard format
 - [formatDuration](#formatduration) - Converts a duration in seconds or milliseconds into a human-readable string
 - [trim](#trim) - Removes unnecessary whitespace from a string.
+- [formatRomanNumeral](#formatromannumeral) - Converts a positive integer into its Roman numeral representation.

 ## 📋 API Reference